Brees Comments Tone Deaf

 The New Orleans Saints QB made waves Wednesday when he came out strong against NFL players who kneel during the national anthem, saying, “I will never agree with anybody disrespecting the flag of the United States of America.”

-Brees, 41, has since apologized, but the fact he made these comments in the first place are fairly shocking considering current events.
+Brees, 41, has since apologized, but the fact he made these comments in the first place is fairly shocking considering current events.
 How is it that Brees is still falling for the canard that kneeling during the national anthem has anything to do with disrespect for America?

 It’s a protest about police brutality against people of color, or in other words, the vast majority of Brees’s teammates.